 If Directory Proxy Server is configured for proxy authorization and the client request contains its own proxy authorization control, Directory Proxy Server does not add a proxy authorization control.
 In this case, Directory Proxy Server checks with the backend LDAP server that the client has the right to use its proxy authorization control.
-If the client has the right to use its proxy authorization control, Directory Proxy Server forwards the request with the authorization specified in the client's proxy authorization control.
+If the client has the right to use its proxy authorization control.
+If the client has the right to use its authorization control, Directory Proxy Server forwards the request with the authorization specified in the client's proxy authorization control.

-For information about how to configure proxy authorization in Directory Proxy Server, see "Forwarding Requests With Proxy Authorization" in Sun Java System Directory Server Enterprise Edition 6.2 Administration Guide
+For information about how to configure proxy authorization in Directory Proxy Server, see "Forwarding Requests With Proxy Authorization" in Sun Java System Directory Server Enterprise Edition 6.3 Administration Guide